cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints a confused smiley face
+this script displays the content of a file